esyx-git/SML/README.md

 ## Closing the Programs

 To close all opened programs, simply close Mod Organizer.
-SML will automatically close all associated programs (Mantella and xVASynth) as well.
+SML will automatically close all associated programs as well.

-**Note:** SML will only open and close additional programs (LLM and Herika) if the respective options in the Config.xml file are set to true.
+**Note:** SML will only open and close additional programs (LLM, Herika, and/or xVASynth) if the respective options in the Config.xml file are set to true.

 ## Troubleshooting